AkarshYash/Bredite-Repo/README.md

 - **Admin**: `admin@demo.com` / `admin123` (full access)
 - **Member**: `member@demo.com` / `member123` (view & submit proposals)

-## 🗄️ Database Setup (Optional)

-For production with Supabase:

-1. Create a free account at [supabase.com](https://supabase.com)
-2. Create a new project
-3. Copy your project URL and anon key to `.env`
-4. Run the database schema (see Supabase dashboard)

-## 🚀 Deployment

-The application is configured to run as a single server that serves both API and frontend:

-- Backend serves API routes at `/api/*`
-- Backend serves frontend static files from the root
-- Single deployment, single port

 ## 📝 API Endpoints

 ### Authentication